neurlips2026benchmark/SBC/ReadMe.md

 IPI_attack/Judge_Output/<AgentName>/<template_id>_judge_results.jsonl
 ```

-Each output record contains ASR, TDR, and BIR labels with confidence scores, supporting evidence, and a `need_human_review` flag for ambiguous cases.
+Each output record contains ASR, TDR (for IPI), and BIR labels with confidence scores, supporting evidence, and a `need_human_review` flag for ambiguous cases.

 ---